TOPIC: The words we say

 When I see _____, I feel _____ ...

 3. Later, reflect on your Talk + Listen experience.
-If you choose, share an insight with your partner.
+If you choose, share an insight with your partner and in the comments below.